Softlandia background

 Despite the demo's title, search models like ColPali are not yet good enough, especially with multilingual data.
 The models are typically trained on a limited number of examples, which are almost always certain types of PDF files.
 Hence, the demo also only supports PDF files.

 Another issue is the size of image data and the embeddings calculated from it.
-They take up a considerable amount of space, and searching through large data sets consumes significant computing power.
+They take up a considerable amount of space, and searching through large data sets consumes more computing power than traditional single-dimensional vector searches.
 This problem can be partially addressed by quantizing the embeddings into smaller forms, even down to binary.
 However, this leads to some loss of information, and search accuracy suffers slightly.
-In our demo, this has not been implemented, as optimization is not essential for the demo.
-Additionally, it’s worth noting that Qdrant does not support binary vectors.
+In our demo, quantization has not been implemented, as optimization is not essential for the demo.
+Additionally, it’s worth noting that Qdrant does not support binary vectors as-is, but you can enable quantization in Qdrant and Qdrant will optimize the vectors internally.
+However, hamming-based MaxSim is not supported.

 For these reasons, it’s still a good idea to run a traditional keyword-based search alongside ColPali, which performs initial filtering.
 After that ColPali can be used to retrieve the final pages that will be fed into the language model’s context.